-Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 6 to the Registration Statement has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act of 1933, this Amendment No. 2 to the Registration Statement has been signed by the following persons in the capacities and on the dates indicated.

-Signature Title Date /s/ Theodore L. Koenig Theodore L.Koenig Chairman, Chief Executive Officer and director (Principal Executive Officer) October 5, 2012 /s/ Aaron D. Peck Aaron D. Peck Chief Financial Officer, Chief Investment Officer, Chief Compliance Officer and director October 5, 2012 (Principal Financial and Accounting Officer)
+Signature Title Date /s/ Theodore L. Koenig Theodore L.Koenig Chairman and Chief Executive Officer (Principal Executive Officer) May 18, 2011 /s/ Daniel M. Duffy Chief Financial Officer, Chief Investment Daniel M. Duffy Officer, Chief Compliance Officer and director (Principal Financial and Accounting Officer) May 18, 2011